 Even after the Ukraine conflict comes to an end, it’s likely the Kremlin will continue to block citizen access to the global internet.
 This means VPNs will remain the only way for Russians to access uncensored information and communicate with the outside world.

 CyberGhost VPN is one of the best options for Russians looking to access information on both sides of the cyber iron curtain.
-We have 132 servers in Russia as part of our global server network of 7800 VPN servers located in 91 countries.
+You can get a Russian IP from our geo-located servers in Moscow, as well as from 115 other locations across 90 countries.
 We’ll hide and replace your IP address to keep you connected to vital digital services like freelancer platforms, online banking, and critical information sources from anywhere.

 Your activities will remain safely hidden behind military-grade encryption, so no one, not the government, your ISP, or any other snoopers can track you online.
 Our strict No-Logs policy means we’ll never betray your confidence.